-What really surprised me was just how much light it was able to block out, effectively at that.
+What surprised me was just how much light it was able to block out, effectively at that.
 Most of the eye masks I’ve noticed do a good job of keeping the light out, with about 90-95% efficiency.
-This one however is definitely 99-100%, even if the light source is super bright.
+This one, however, is definitely 99-100%, even if the light source is super bright.

 I also like the composition of materials.
 Did you know that they make use of Mulberry silk (all natural)?
 This is not only soft but also super airy, extending a nice, cozy feeling to the sleeper.
 Further, the adjustable straps are elastic in nature so it’s not like you have to struggle with the fit at the back.
 The strap adjuster also makes it an easy job to find just the right sort of fit with your preferred amount of tightness.

 A major concern I have about any eye mask in general is the material involved in the adjuster because this can be a pain in the butt if you’re a side sleeper, where the adjuster would press up against your skin.
 This mask has no issues with regards to that factor whatsoever.
 Long hair won’t be a problem with this either because the product does not make use of any Velcro.

 I think that the Alaska Bear does a pretty good job in doing what it was assigned to do, reliably.
 Sure, there aren’t too many options with regards to accessorizing, so if you’re looking for an eye mask that provides cooling to your eyelids or aromatherapy, you may want to scroll down this list.
 However, if you are in search of an eye mask that is simple but does its job efficiently, this is your fit.
 Oh, also you don’t feel the presence of the mask with this one, which is something most people will like.